-An automatic fire alarm with smoke/heat detectors to be incorporated within the boiler room, preferably directly above the boiler.
+An automatic fire alarm with smoke/heat detectors to be incorporated within the boiler room, preferably directly above the boiler and designed in accordance with BS5839-1:2013.
 Activation of the alarm to generate a local audible warning device.
 It is recommended that automatic fire alarm be configured to generate a remote off site signal in the event of activation as well as shutting down the plant.